22 August 2023

 Look past market turbulence

 Looking past market turbulence can be challenging.
 But history shows that markets increase in value over the long term.
-By staying invested in a diversified portfolio your super has more opportunity to benefit when markets recover*.
+By staying invested in a diversified portfolio your super has more opportunity to benefit when markets recover1.

 Looking past market turbulence can be challenging.
 But history shows that markets increase in value over the long term.